 My PhD argues, through history and philosophy, that autism merits belief.
-New projects like RDoC hope to eventually replace existing psychiatric classifications with new classifications intended to be superior to existing ones.
-I accept that most classifications probably should be replaced but I argue autism already merits belief and so does not require replacing.
+New projects like RDoC hope to eventually replace existing psychiatric diagnoses with new diagnoses intended to be superior to existing ones.
+I accept that most diagnoses probably should be replaced but I argue autism already merits belief and so does not require replacing.

 Philosophically, I argued against a natural kind approach, providing an alternative notion based upon autism as a high level idealised model.
-I also explored how classifications can be used to model symptoms, rejecting typical images of classifications passively grouping symptoms.
-I argued autism merits belief, though only a moderate neo-Kantian notion of belief, showing autism exhibits many theoretical virtues worthy of belief and that autism (symptoms, classification, but not causes) generally involve good epistemic conditions.
+I also explored how diagnoses can be used to model symptoms, rejecting typical images of diagnoses passively grouping symptoms.
+I argued autism merits belief, though only a moderate Kantian notion of belief, showing autism exhibits many theoretical virtues worthy of belief and that autism (symptoms, classification, but not causes) generally involve good epistemic conditions.

 I employed history to counter to negative arguments against belief.
 Historical evidence show that autism has substantial historical continuity, thus escaping the pessimistic meta induction.
 Historical evidence shows most symptoms were described under both psychoanalysts and cognitive psychologists, thus the symptoms (though not causal claims) escape theory laden nature of evidence.